Morita Equivalence of Noncommutative Supertori: Introduction

 Based on the construction of super Heisenberg group \cite{ekn07} as a central extension of ordinary superspace, the embedding maps for noncommutative supertori in two dimensions were obtained in \cite{ekn08}.
-Guided by the classical translation properties of commutative supertorus along its cycles, noncommutative supertorus was constructed in \cite{ekn08} by expressing the translations along the cycles of supertorus in operator language, and by implementing the spin structures of supertorus under even(bosonic) and odd(fermionic) translations with appropriate representations of spin angular momentum operator.
-Based on the above construction of noncommutative supertori, here we study Morita equivalence of noncommutative supertori by investigating symmetry actions that give dual embedding maps, i.e., finding the endomorphisms of the module that yield Morita equivalent tori.
+Based on this construction of noncommutative supertori, here we study Morita equivalence of noncommutative supertori by investigating symmetry actions that give dual embedding maps, i.e., finding the endomorphisms of the module that yield Morita equivalent tori.

-This paper is organized as follows.
+The paper is organized as follows.
 In section 2, we review Morita equivalence in relation with the group $SO(n,n,{\Z})$ in the bosonic noncommutative $n$-tori case.
-In section 3, we recall the construction of noncommutative supertori.
-In section 4, we first consider the Morita equivalence of noncommutative supertori in a general setting and identify symmetry operators yielding Morita equivalent tori.
-When restricted to the two dimensional case, this yields the symmetry group $SO(2,2,V_{\Z}^0)$ where $V_{\Z}^0$ denotes Grassmann even number whose body part belongs to ${\Z}$.
-We conclude in section 5. \\
+In section 3, we briefly recall the construction of noncommutative supertori, then consider the Morita equivalence of noncommutative supertori in a general setting and identify symmetry operators yielding Morita equivalent tori.
+When restricted to the two dimensional case, this yields the symmetry group $SO(2,2,{\cal V}_{\Z}^0)$ where ${\cal V}_{\Z}^0$ denotes Grassmann even number whose body part belongs to ${\Z}$.
+We conclude in section 4. \\